 When speaking about the project, Cardiganshire Councillor Mark Cole said that the service could be fantastic for the region, especially as the ageing population can be proud and find it difficult to ask for help.
 He added that it is important for organisations like Cantref and others to work together for the benefit of the older population.

 Those interested in taking advantage of the service are being urged to visit the Cantref website or call their advisors on 01239 712031 for further information.

 With people all over the United Kingdom living longer than ever, it is important that services like this take the appropriate steps to make day-to-day living as easy as possible for those who rely on the help of carers or mobility aids.

-If you do think a stairlift or walk-in bath in the home could transform your life or that of a family member, the experts at Handicare will be more than happy to assist.
+If you do think a stairlift or walk-in shower or bath in the home could transform your life or that of a family member, the experts at Handicare will be more than happy to assist.